Homepage Using Frames Down End OmniMix - Pathway to Privacy

 Down Up Top Principles

-Concerning electronic mail, the most obvious procedure would be to become firm in the usage of an encryption software like GnuPG to convert your postal card into a letter, so that really no one than the sender and the intended recipient/s will be able to read the data that are exchanged.
-'Really no one' means, that tools like GnuPG, where the source code is freely available and can be reviewed by everyone, provide established mathematical algorithms unlikely to be broken in the forseeable future, regardless of all the rumors that are spread to discourage the uninformed people and prevent them from realizing their civil rights concerning privacy.
+Concerning electronic mail, the most obvious procedure would be to become firm in the usage of encryption software like GnuPG to convert your postal card into a letter, so that really no one apart from the sender and the intended recipient/s will be able to read data that are exchanged.
+'Really no one' means, that tools like GnuPG, where the source code is freely available and can be reviewed by everyone, provide established mathematical algorithms unlikely to be broken in the forseeable future, regardless of all the rumors that are spread to discourage uninformed people and prevent them from realizing their civil rights concerning privacy.

 The principle of those 'onion routers' is to anonymize the protocol dependent 'envelope' of your message by suppressing personal data or replacing them with unspecific ones, and then to send it multilayer encrypted through a chain of 'post offices' within its net, so that even the post offices resp. remailers themselves aren't able to trace it back to the origin.
 For them it's absolutely impossible to figure out the route of the message beyond the remailers it directly communicates with.
 The last remailer in the chain finally delivers the mail to the recipient.